Posts table caching

 Flushing the cache

-To flush the cache, you can temporarily set the cache
+To flush the cache, you can temporarily disable caching and then re-load the page.
+You can then re-enabled it as needed.

 Cache storage